From Contract to House Keys: Breaking Down the House Closing Process

 Step 1: Find a title company or lawyer to open an escrow account for you

 Escrow involves using a neutral third party (not you or the seller) to hold earnest money while the closing process moves along.
-Depending on the custom or laws where the house is, you might use an escrow company, title company, or real estate attorney as an escrow agent.
+Depending on the customs or laws where the house is, you might use an escrow company, title company, or real estate attorney as an escrow agent.

 Your real estate agent can recommend an appropriate person to handle the escrow account, and this detail will probably have to be included in the purchase contract for the home.

-Step 2: Title review starts
+Step 2: Get a title review

 You’ll also order a title review to make sure the seller has a clear title or a legal right to sell the house.
 A title company will go through public records and look for liens or claims against the property.